Ehren Nightbell glares at Heike, a twenty-something redheaded tomboy he had chosen from an expanse of sunny blonde nanny applicants months ago.

 Heike grabs Amy’s arm.
-Amy recoils, but the grip only tightens.
+She recoils, but her grip tightens.

 “You’ll never darken his home again, Victoria.”

-The apothecary impostor hissed, revealing a thick, crimson forked tongue.
+The apothecary impostor hisses, revealing a thick, crimson forked tongue.
 It stabs at Heike, but she jumps to the side and grabs Victoria’s neck instead, choking her.
-She flings the creature over the counter, lunging Victoria into tall shelves against the wall.
-Tons of boxes collapsed on her, barely missing the bell jar wobbling from the action.
+She flings the creature over the counter, lunging Victoria into shelves against the wall.
+Tons of boxes collapse on her, barely missing the bell jar wobbling on the counter from the action.

-Heike waits.
-She walks past another mirror and slides a few loose strands of hair behind her ear when a white and black spotted serpent lunges at her from behind.
+Heike slowly walks in front of another mirror when a white and black spotted serpent lunges at her from behind.
 She jerks to the left, but the serpent barrels ahead, smashing into the mirror.
 It sways backward, revealing its head dipped in inky blood and glass shards.
-Heike gagged at the hot sewage stink of Victoria’s open wounds.
+Heike gags at the hot sewage stink of Victoria’s open wounds.

 “Not for sale.
 SHE’S MINE!”
-The serpent slithers in front of Heike’s face, just as her tongue reappears.
-Heike lunges forward faster, biting into the serpent’s head.
-She pulls out, revealing black, blood lined fangs.
-“Thank you for making our transaction so easy,” Heike said, smiling widely, like a Cheshire cat.
-She dove into the flesh again and twists.
-Victoria falls to the floor like a loose rope.
+The serpent slithers in front of Heike’s face just as her tongue reappears.
+Heike lunges forward, biting into the serpent’s head and pulls away, revealing black lined fangs.
+“Thank you for making our transaction so easy,” Heike says, smiling like a Cheshire cat.
+She bites into her flesh again.

-Heike held the limp serpent high.
-Her black boot presses down on its lower half, s l o w l y stretching the serpent apart until it snapped in half, like an aged rubber band.
-Heike takes a match and throws it on the creature, searing its soul in a quiet blaze.
+Heike holds the limp serpent high.
+Her black boot presses down on its lower half, s l o w l y stretching the serpent apart until it snaps in half, like an aged rubber band.
+After, she lights a match and throws it at the creature, searing its soul in a quiet blaze.

-Heike bags her body cream and opens the bell jar.
-The whirlwind inside slowed, molding itself into an infant, back into Elodie.
+With the body cream bagged, she opens the bell jar.
+The whirlwind inside slows and leaks out, molding itself into an infant, back into Elodie.

 “I found her,” Heike said when Ehren answered, hiding her face behind the babbling baby.